MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 ```

 Let's start by encoding an `Int` into a `BitVector`.
 To do this, we need a `Codec[Int]`.
-Gladfully, Scodec comes with a big number of predefined codecs, so we don't have to implement everything by our self.
+Fortunately, Scodec comes with a big number of predefined codecs, so we don't have to implement everything by our self.
 We can
 use `scodec.codecs.int32` do achieve what we want.
 Here is how to use it.

 ```scala